tensorflow/docs/site/en/api_docs/python/tf/image/sample_distorted_bounding_box.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-`seed2` arg is deprecated.Use sample_distorted_bounding_box_v2 instead.

 Bounding box annotations are often supplied in addition to ground-truth labels in image recognition or object localization tasks.
 A common technique for